Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark: Dataset

 Our approach to dataset construction began with a targeted sampling strategy to identify pages with a high likelihood of containing Latin text.
 We queried the Reception Reader database~\cite{rosson2023reception}, which indexed text reuses across the ECCO corpus using noise-resistant detection methods.
 From this, we randomly selected 800 reuse instances where one book was cataloged as Latin and the other as non-Latin.
 To ensure broad representation and reflect the diversity of the ECCO collection (approximately 200,000 books), each sampled page was drawn from a different book, covering varied publication dates and topics.
 However, ECCO's language metadata is book-level, meaning that ``Latin'' books often contain significant non-Latin text like English introductions.
 Also, the reuse offsets only mark the textual overlap without specifying the language of the text segment.

 These pages were then manually annotated.
 Annotators were tasked with drawing bounding boxes around all Latin fragments on the page images (see example in Figure~\ref{fig:example-page1}).
-These visual annotations later are reliably mapped to text offsets (locations within a string) using ECCO’s OCR positional data for ground truth text extraction.
+These visual annotations are later reliably mapped to text offsets (locations within a string) using ECCO’s OCR positional data for ground truth text extraction.
 Our annotation guidelines stated marking all instances of Latin text semantically used as Latin.
 This included single Latin words if presented with explanations in a dictionary, as well as Latin found in headlines, editorial annotations, or footnotes.

 The annotation environment was Label Studio~\cite{LabelStudio}.
 The primary annotation was performed by three scholars familiar with Latin.
 Following this, an expert in historical texts meticulously reviewed and validated all annotations to ensure accuracy and consistency.
-Afterwards, the annotators veto the pages with incompletely OCR-transcribed regions.
+During the process, the annotators veto the pages with incompletely OCR-transcribed regions.